How Do PBMs Work?

-There are many benefits to prescription drug formularies for Florida patients.
-For example, formularies can help patients avoid receiving unsafe medications that may not interact well with other medications, prevent expensive or ineffective drugs from being prescribed to patients, and improve patient outcomes by reducing physician or ER visits.
+Formularies are lists of drugs that a health plan uses as part of its pharmacy benefit.
+These lists help patients avoid unsafe medications that may not interact well with other prescriptions, prevent expensive or ineffective drugs from being prescribed to patients, and improve patient outcomes by reducing physician or ER visits.

 Stay up to date on your healthcare savings.